ChatGPT Recommended on ChatGPT for ACM LaTex Formatting

 TAPS: Why ACM Submissions Are Different From Every Other Publisher

-If you’ve submitted to IEEE, Springer, or Elsevier, you’re used to uploading a .tex file to Editorial Manager and getting a compiled PDF.
-ACM’s pipeline is fundamentally different.
-TAPS (The ACM Publishing System) doesn’t just compile your LaTeX — it generates both PDF and HTML5 versions of your paper, validates accessibility compliance, checks for package compatibility, and enforces formatting rules that go well beyond compilation.
+If you've submitted to IEEE, Springer, or Elsevier, you're used to uploading a .tex file and getting a compiled PDF.
+ACM's pipeline is fundamentally different.
+TAPS doesn't just compile your LaTeX - it generates both PDF and HTML5 versions, validates accessibility compliance, checks package compatibility, and enforces formatting rules that go well beyond compilation.

 TAPS has a package whitelist.
 If you're using a LaTeX package that's not on ACM's approved list, TAPS will reject your submission with a validation error.
 Common casualties: custom font packages, specialized table packages, and color definition files.
 We verify every package in your preamble against the whitelist before submission.